 How to do it:

-- Position a barbell on your upper back and stand with your feet hip-width apart.
+- Position a barbell on your upper back with hands gripping the bar and stand with your feet hip-width apart.

-- Keeping your chest up and your core engaged, lower into a squat until your thighs are parallel to the ground.
+- Keeping your back straight and your core engaged, lower into a squat until your thighs are parallel to the floor.

 - Push through your heels to return to a standing position.